 The linearizer feature is a series of programmable scaling points that are used to construct linear segments to linearize the input signal.
-The most common application would be to linearize strain gages.
+The most common application would be to interface with square law devices (commonly, flow transducers).
 Correction for non-linearity is accomplished by continuing with scaling points beyond "DSP 2" and "INP 2" in "Pro 1" or "Pro 2", with "DSP 3", and "INP 3", "DSP 4", and "INP 4", etc. The unit automatically calculates the linear segments between the programmed coordinates.
 This process of entering linear segments is also known as "curve fitting".
-A maximum of nine segments are available.
+A maximum of nine segments are available and using nine segments for a square law device would reduce linearity errors to approximately .35%.
 No restriction is placed on the ordering of the scaling points as long as the input signal scaling points are all increasing or all decreasing.
 To have one or more points "back-track", the input/output (signal/display) relationship would not be a function and would be undefined in that area.
 Additionally, consideration should be given to the location and length of each segment to fully minimize the segment conformity error over the desired range.